ropensci/butterfly/README.md

   butterflycount$february,
   datetime_variable = "time"
 )
-#> The following rows are new in 'butterflycount$march':
+#> The following rows are new in 'df_current':
 #>         time count
 #> 1 2024-03-01    23
 #>
-#> ℹ The following rows have changed from the previous data, and will be dropped:
+#> ℹ The following values have changes from the previous data.
 #> old vs new
 #>            count
 #>   old[1, ]    17